Here’s Why the Poppy Is a Symbol of Memorial Day

 The poppy as a symbol of war casualties started with a poem.
 In the spring of 1915, a Canadian artillery unit brigade surgeon named Lieutenant Colonel John McCrae saw bright red poppies blooming on the war-torn fields where so many soldiers had lost their lives, and he was moved to write “In Flanders Fields.”

 The poem begins, “In Flanders fields the poppies blow / Between the crosses, row on row,” and ends, “If ye break faith with us who die / We shall not sleep, though poppies grow / In Flanders fields.”
-The poem was published in a London magazine and later syndicated to publications in other Allied countries, where it was seen by two separate (but important) women.
+The poem was published in a London magazine and later syndicated to publications in other Allied countries, where it was seen by two women who would go on to play a role in making the poppy a symbol of Memorial Day.

 Two women in different countries saw the poem and were inspired in different ways.
-American University of Georgia professor Moïna Michael wrote a poem in response to McCrae’s, titled “We Shall Keep Faith,” in 1918.
+American University of Georgia professor Moïna Michael wrote a poem in 1918 in response to McCrae’s, titled “We Shall Keep Faith.”
 She also started wearing a red poppy in honor of the troops and came up with the idea of making and selling red poppies to raise money for veterans.

 Meanwhile, in France, Anna Guérin organized large poppy drives, making and selling poppies to raise money for widows, orphans, and veterans, and to fund France’s post-war restoration efforts.
 She championed her idea for an “Inter-Allied Poppy Day” and started Poppy Days worldwide, during which fundraising poppies were sold in many Allied countries.
 Poppy factories were set up, often employing disabled servicemen to make the silk and paper blooms.